brightsparklabs/asanti/docs/design.md

 the `Pseudo Type Definition` using a regular expression.
 A name in the following format is generated for the `Pseudo Type Definition`:
 ```
-<containingTypeName>.generated.<componentTypeName>
+generated.<containingTypeName>.<componentTypeName>
 ```

+The use of a lowercase type reference name containing dots is invalid in ASN.1.
+Using this format:

+1. Ensures there are no clashes with valid type reference names
+1. Makes it explicitly clear that the name was generated.

 For the previous example the name would be:
 ```
-IRI-Parameters.generated.callContentLinkInformation
+generated.IRI-Parameters.callContentLinkInformation
 ```

 The text of the `Pseudo Type Definition` is formatted to a single line of text.
-An `AsnSchemaComponentTypeRaw` object storing the `AsnSchemaComponentType`, generated name and text of the `Pseudo Type Definition` is returned from the `AsnSchemaComponentTypeParser.parseComponentType` method.
+An `AsnSchemaComponentTypeRaw` object is returned from the `AsnSchemaComponentTypeParser.parseComponentType` method.
+It stores the following:

+- The `AsnSchemaComponentType`
+- The generated name
+- The text of the `Pseudo Type Definition`

 The `AsnSchemaComponentTypeParser.parse` method processes the `AsnSchemaComponentTypeRaw` objects to create a `ComponentTypeParseResult`